 - The shape of your knee plays an important role in how you bend and extend your knee

-- Unlike any other knee replacement on the market, iTotal G2 is designed to mimic the natural shape of your knee, which gives your knee the potential to feel and move more naturally
+- iTotal CR is designed to mimic the natural shape of your knee, which gives your knee the potential to feel and move more naturally

 Designed for optimal bone preservation.